a465749927/FlowSteer/docs/PROCESS.md

 ## Rule Evaluation

 - `selectByRules` scans the configured forwarding rules (`ForwardRule` in `rule.go`).
-- A rule can specify source/destination networks, ports and protocol; it may also indicate `Direct` forwarding which bypasses load balancing and connects to the original destination.
+- A rule can specify source/destination networks, ports and protocol.
+If a matching rule sets `Direct` or omits the `Backend` field the connection is forwarded directly to its original destination; otherwise the selected backend is used.

 ## Forwarding